SNAP Benefits in Vermont: How to Apply and Qualify

 ON THIS PAGE

-The Supplemental Nutrition Assistance Program, or SNAP, helps you and your family buy groceries.
-This federal program provides monthly benefits to low-income households in Vermont to purchase healthy food.
+The Supplemental Nutrition Assistance Program (SNAP) helps you and your family afford healthy food.
+This federal program provides monthly funds to low-income Vermont households to purchase groceries and eat well.

 SNAP Income Limits and Benefit Amounts in Vermont